Dublin city center

 Dublin is a lovely destination for a city break and a place I always recommend when people ask for quick getaway ideas in Europe.

 This post contains affiliate links.
-Should you make a purchase through them, we might make a small commission, at no extra cost to you.
+Should you make a purchase through them, we might make a small commission.

 Visiting Dublin in two days: need to know